Newerk/Active-Github-Pages/README.md

 # Active-Github-Pages
-Serves as an easy way to access all my github pages.
+List of all active my github sites.
 These pages are ordered from oldest to newest

 https://newerk.github.io/odin_recipes/